 Why you must keep beer lines clean

 Simply put, cleaning beer lines keeps beer tasting great.
-It also prevents the build up of bacteria and solid deposits.
+It is essential for the perfect pint and it also prevents the build up of bacteria and solid deposits.
 Without cleaning beer lines properly, the taste can be tainted and ‘beer stones’ may appear as residue in customers’ pints.

 How often should you clean beer lines?

 Don’t wait until beer lines clearly need cleaning, or for complaints to come rolling in.
 Beer lines should be cleaned weekly, forming a regular part of your bar’s maintenance routine and keeping your pint pouring on point.